uiowa/uiowa/webforms/Advanced webform configuration/advanced webform configuration.md

   - Now when the form is viewed, the "Student classification" field does not display and is not requried unless the "Person type" selected is "Student".
 The default state of the form.
 Note that the *Student classification* field does not display.
   - The state of the form when the *Person type* selected is *Student*.
 Note that the *Student classification* field is displayed and is required.

-## How to view, download and delete webform submissions
+## How to view, download and delete webform submissions:

 ### To view, download or delete webform submissions and submitted data:
   1. Login to the website.